oliviacbishop/furesearch/manuscript-transcription/how-to-use-transkribus.md

 ## Uploading and managing documents

-* Click on "Upload Files" in the top right corner
+* From the Homepage, click on "Upload Files" in the top right corner

 <img src="https://github.com/user-attachments/assets/4a405bb7-7d9b-4ec3-bedf-03ef2794dffb" width=40% height=40%>

+* Select the collection you want your documents to go to
 * There is a box to name your documents
 * You can either drag and drop your files directly into Transkribus, or click browse and choose from your own files.
 * Click submit and wait for your files to upload.